 MISSION: To positively impact the physical, social and emotional health of youth through innovative education programs in partnership with parents, schools and communities.

 VISION: All youth in our communities possess the knowledge, attitudes and skills to make decisions that positively impact their physical, social and emotional health throughout their lives.

 CORE VALUES: Everything that the Robert Crown Center for Health Education does will adhere to the following four core values:

 - 1958: RCC was founded as the Hinsdale Health Museum.

-- 1974: Renamed the Robert Crown Center for Health Education, RCC moved to its current location on Salt Creek, becoming the nation’s first fully independent health education center.
+- 1974: Renamed the Robert Crown Center for Health Education, RCC moved to its location on Salt Creek, becoming the nation’s first fully independent health education center.

 - 1987: Robert Crown Center Educators began offering outreach programs in schools.